nopnop2002/esp-idf-ssd1306/README.md

 # esp-idf-ssd1306
-Sample code for driving OLED display with SSD1306 driver via ESP-IDF's I2C master driver.
+Sample code for driving OLED display with SSD1306 driver using ESP-IDF.

 I used this repository as a reference.